CMPS-6100/lab-10-template/lab-11.md

 # CMPS 6100  Lab 11

-In this lab, you will take your basic chat program and turn it into multi-threaded chat application.
+In this lab, you will turn your basic chat program into a a chat application that can handle multiple clients, allowing all to chat in a shared chat space.
+In the process, you will refactor your client and server to be multi-threaded to allow for smooth handling of all users.

 Refer back to the [README.md](README.md) for instruction on git and how to submit properly to get all the points you've earned.